IRL2/nanover-docs/source/tutorials/vrclient.rst

     * **Client-to-client blocking**: Direct communication between devices on the same broadcast domain is prohibited
     * **Multicast/broadcast limitations**: Discovery protocols (e.g., UDP broadcasts) are often disabled One way to bypass these restrictions is to use a  virtual private network (VPN) service.
 One such service that we tested is `Tailscale <https://tailscale.com/>`_ but there are many others available.

-.. admonition:: Key definition

-    \ **Tethered**: using a cable to connect your VR headset to your computer.

 |